NorwegianVeterinaryInstitute/BioinfTraining/access_computing_resources.md

 - you need to move files you want to use (not databases) TO `$USERWORK` = `work/users/<username>` and FROM after your analyses are completed.

 # Oops!
-Whether you use a SLURM script of qlogin you will need to load required modules.
+Whether you use a SLURM script or use resources via qlogin you will need to load required modules:
 `module load module_name`

 ## Viewing status, canceling jobs